 In order to conduct the business of the annual meeting, a quorum must be present.
 This means that stockholders who hold shares representing at least a majority of the outstanding shares entitled to vote at the annual meeting must be represented at the annual meeting either in person or by proxy.
 For purposes of determining a quorum, your shares will be included as represented at the meeting even if you indicate on your proxy that you abstain from voting.
 If a broker, who is a record holder of shares, indicates on a form of proxy that the broker does not have discretionary authority to vote those shares on any Proposal, or if those shares are voted in circumstances in which proxy authority is defective or has been withheld, those shares (broker non-votes) will nevertheless be treated as present for purposes of determining the presence of a quorum.
 See "-Voting Procedures for Shares Held in Street Name-Effect of Broker Non-Votes" below.
-If a quorum is not present or represented at the annual meeting, the stockholders entitled to vote thereat, present in person or represented by proxy, shall have the power to adjourn the meeting, without notice other than announcement at the meeting, until a quorum shall be present or represented, in accordance with Fidelity's Second Amended and Restated Bylaws.
+If a quorum is not present or represented at the annual meeting, without notice other than announcement at the meeting, until a quorum shall be present or represented, in accordance with Fidelity's Second Amended and Restated Bylaws.